 After reading this article, I started thinking more about my WordPress deployment process.
 Like everyone, I started out with FTP.
 I got the job done without a whole lot of fuss.
 When I finished developing a site, I simply uploaded the entire folder and I was done.
 When my development process matured a bit more, I needed to maintain sites and make more frequent changes.
 This is where I got started with Git.

 In The Series Part 1 Part 2 Part 3 Part 4 So, when we left off in part two, I was leaning towards WordPress as a candidate for a CMS.
-It's popular, has tons of themes, plugins, etc. It's almost perfect, but for only certain situations.
-Enter Drupal Now, I've been hearing a lot about Drupal.
+It’s popular, has tons of themes, plugins, etc. It’s almost perfect, but for only certain situations.
+Enter Drupal Now, I’ve been hearing a lot about Drupal.
 For years now.
-I tried it once and I didn't like it.
-However, since then, I've revisited it.
+I tried it once and I didn’t like it.

 In The Series Part 1 Part 2 Part 3 Part 4 I made some promises in Part 1 that I was reminded about in Part 2 (Thanks Ian).
 I didn’t give WordPress enough attention.
 So, here I go.
 WordPress As A CMS has pretty much become a household phrase these days.
 So, let’s just right in.
 Why I Love WordPress Popularity - It’s arguably the most popular blogging platform out there.